Banana Zucchini Bread Recipe

 Banana zucchini bread is highly customizable.
 Feel free to add your favorite mix-ins like nuts, chocolate chips, or dried fruit.
 You can also experiment with spices like ginger or allspice for a different flavor profile.
 Just be sure not to overdo it—too many add-ins can weigh down the bread and affect its texture.

-Tip 5: Check for Doneness
+Tip 5: Checking for Doneness

 Storage and Freezing